Astroner/schematic-forms-react/README.md

 ##### usePending

-If your submit function return Promise you probably want to know it`s status. usePending returns { isPending: true } if promise is pending and { isPending: false } if not.
+If your submit function returns Promise you probably want to know it`s status. usePending returns { isPending: true } if promise is pending and { isPending: false } if not.
 ```tsx
 // ... react component with useController hook
 const { isPending } = usePending(controller)